venkatperi/bench-runner/README.md

   });

   beforeEach(function() {
-    // runs before each cycle of each benchmark in this suite });
+    // runs before each benchmark test function in this suite });

   afterEach(function() {
-    // runs after each cycle of each benchmark in this suite });
+    // runs after each benchmark test function in this suite });

+  bench('name', {setup: function(){
+    //setup is compiled into the test function and runs before each cycle of the test }})

+  bench('name', {teardown: function(){
+    //teardown is compiled into the test function and runs after each cycle of the test }}, testFn)

   //benchmarks here...
 });